matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 solution to "clean" an affected room is desirable.

-Note that throughout this document we are only concerned with state events[^and-redactions], other events are not relevant to this problem.
+Note that throughout this document we are only concerned with state events[^and-redactions]: other events are not relevant to this problem.

 [^and-redactions] (and of course, events that redact state events.)